Oneflow-Inc/libai/docs/source/tutorials/advanced_tutorials/customize_parallel.md

 Suppose you have a huge fully-connected-layer for large-scale classification (e.g., 1000w classes), which makes it impossible to fit into a single GPU.

-Don't worry.
-With the help of `LiBai.layers`, you can write models in a familiar way that you used to write for a single GPU.
+Don't worry, with the help of `LiBai.layers`, you can write models in a familiar way that you used to write for a single GPU.
 Here is a simple example showing how to write a tensor-parallel fully-connected-layer with 2 GPUs.

 ```python
 # huge_fc_example.py